watsona4/scipy2016/SciPy2016TripReport.md

 > generation is used by libraries such as PyDy, chemreac, and
 > sympybotics.

-- SymPy does symbolic mathematics in Python (like Mathematica)
-- In Jupyter returns the mathematical form
-- Can generate code expressions in C and Fortran (like Mathamatica CForm), many other languages as well (Python and Cython included)
-- Enables mathematical optimizations that a compler may not know how to do
-- Shows examples of decay using bateman equations for three species, and n-body pendulum on a cart
+SymPy is a Python package that does symbolic mathematics, similar to *Mathematica*.
+When used in upyter notebooks, SymPy results are returned as MathJax (or $\LaTeX$) output, displaying the result in purely symbolic form.
+The presented showed a new capability of exporting symbolic math as source code (similar to `CForm` in *Mathematica*).
+This capability allows for mathematical optimizations in addition to compiler optmizations.
+At ths time, these matematical optimizations are limited to reducing the number of operations, and not yet extended to more complex optimizations.
+The presenter demonstrated this by symbolically solving a simple decay chain problem, and a complex n-body pendulum problem.
+He then inverted the pendulum problem to show dynamic control of the pendulum.

 ### Integrating Scripting into Commercial Applications \[Case Studies in Industry\]